vlazed/smh2blender/docs/TUTORIAL.md

 ![blender-to-smh-load-success](/media//blender-to-smh-load-success.png)

 Play back the animation to ensure everything is in place.
 If necessary, export the animation into SMH, and then reimport the animation back into Blender.
 After these checks, the animator can begin to use Blender's extensive animation tooling to polish up or even author their animations.

+### Importing Shapekeys

+Starting in version 0.6.0, this addon can directly import face-posing animations from your mesh.
+Provide it a flex map and the object which contains your shapekeys, and then check the `Import shapekeys to flexes` before importing.

+See [Exporting Shapekeys](#exporting-shapekeys) for more info on the quirks.
+In addition, importing may incur animation data loss if the shapekey does not exist for the character.
+This can occur if the qc file uses flexpairs, or if one makes the flexes using HWM or FACS.

 ## Batch Importing/Exporting